influx6/httpinbox/doc/getting-started.md

 //==============================================================================

-// WriteRequest defines a requests for storing a http.Requests by the
+// WriteRequest defines a requests issue for the storage of a http.Requests by the
-// data manager.
+// datamanager.
 type WriteRequest struct {
 	ID     string
 	rindex int